antsago/MERNStack/README.md

 ## Potential next steps

-- Integration tests: current tests are mostly unit tests, which don't give that much security.
-Especially in such a bare bones application
+- Integration tests: current tests are mostly unit tests (expect react ones), which don't give that much security.
 - E2E tests: for extra confidence (with cypress?)
 - Move to prettier and es-lint from prettier-standard, as the former has more widespread support and provides more flexibility
 - Logging